-You already know this, but Collato is crazy about collaboration!
-When mapping out your workflow, make sure to make it available to everyone on the team.
+When mapping out your workflow, be sure to make it available to everyone on the team.
 They can add comments and feedback on how realistic your expectations really are.
 That way, you can go into a project confident that everything will pan out.

 6. Measure Success and Make Adjustments

-After you finished your marketing project, you’ll want to take note on how well your workflow went, so you can either do it again or make adjustments for future projects.
+After you finished your marketing project, you’ll want to take note of how well your workflow went, so you can either do it again or make adjustments for future projects.

 Remember that a workflow is a series of steps to get work done, but that also means that there will be steps within itself.
-For instance, if a workflow step is onboarding, that will also include writing an NDA, formulating new cleint questionaaries, and deveoping a scope of work.
+For instance, if a workflow step is onboarding, that will also include writing an NDA, formulating new client questionnaires, and developing a scope of work.

 Let’s have a quick look at some marketing workflows that will inspire you to create your own.

-✅ Onboard- Onboarding is an important step to a successful marketing workflow management.
-Of course you should make your client feel welcome, but more importantly, you should have a mutual understanding of finances and contracts, general contact information, project kick offs, etc.
+✅ Onboard- Client onboarding is an important step to successful marketing workflow management.
+Of course, you should make your client feel welcome, but more importantly, you should have a mutual understanding of finances and contracts, general contact information, project kick-offs, etc.

-Oh and don’t forget to introduce yourself and the team!
-To find out more about onboarding, checkout our blog here!
+Oh, and don’t forget to introduce yourself and the team!

-✅ Brief - The briefing period gives you the opprotunity to develop contracts and agreements between you and your client.
-This usaully entiles a few different documents, but luckily we have another blog post all about the briefing process to help you out, as well as templates if you need even more guidance.
+✅ Brief - The briefing period gives you the opportunity to develop contracts and agreements between you and your client.
+This usually entails a few different documents, but luckily we have another blog post all about creative briefs to guide you through the whole process.

 ✅ Start the Creative Process - Do the work you do best.
 Whether that’s increasing the number of followers on social media or launching a new advertisement, you got this.